 Being able to leave the car once on site and stretch your legs will go a long way to making kids enjoy their stay.

-They are family friendly and in good locations inside the park for both sightseeing and access to facilities such as shops, restaurants and visitors centers.
+They are family friendly and in good locations inside the park for both sightseeing and access to facilities such as shops, restaurants, visitors centers and even the Grand Canyon Railway station, should a train ride be part of your family adventure!

 Use the free shuttles